Eureka County, Nevada: Politics

-Eureka County is heavily Republican.
-This does not, however, have a large effect on elections in the state due to the fact that the majority of Nevada's population live in Clark County and Washoe County.

-Summary Of Political Climate

-Eureka County is strongly Republican; the last time they voted for a Democratic candidate was in 1964, and the last time a Democratic candidate recorded a quarter of the county's vote was in 1988.
+Eureka County is strongly Republican; the last time they voted for a Democratic candidate was in 1964, and the last time a Democratic candidate received a quarter of the county's vote was in 1988.
 The last time a Republican candidate failed to receive a majority of the county's vote was in 1992, when the vote was somewhat split when independent candidate Ross Perot recorded approximately a third of the county's vote.

-In 2016, Democratic candidate Hillary Clinton received only 8.67% of the vote.
-In 2020, Donald Trump received nearly 90% of the vote in Eureka County, despite his statewide defeat in Nevada.
+In most recent elections Eureka County has shown the strongest Republican leaning out of all Nevada counties.

+However, due to the county's low population, its heavy Republican voting does not have a large effect on elections in the state, as a majority of Nevada's population live in Democratic-leaning Clark County and Washoe County.